 Great for RV campers and anyone who loves amenities, Ocean Waves Campground is a small and privately-owned campground on Hatteras Island featuring 68 full-hookup RV Park and tent sites near the beach.
 Amenities include ocean access, a swimming pool, free WiFi, a game room, and a camp store as well as hot showers and flush toilets.

 If you’re looking for a camping spot central to Hatteras Island, this campground is situated well for those looking to explore all that the area has to offer.
 Spend a day climbing the Cape Hatteras Lighthouse, the tallest in the United States, or observe the wildlife at nearby Pea Island National Wildlife Refuge.

 “Ocean Waves is smaller than most of the other campgrounds on the Island, but they are not small on service!
 They offer everything the bigger campgrounds offer, but at about half the nightly fee.” —The Dyrt camper Cliff M.

-Considered the southernmost point of the Outer Banks, Cape Lookout National Seashore takes primitive Outer Banks camping to a whole new level.
+Considered the southernmost point of the Outer Banks, Cape Lookout National Seashore takes primitive Outer Banks campgrounds to a whole new level.
 There are no regulated campsites at the park, just find a place to set up camp and pitch your tent—make sure to avoid the sand dunes, of course.
 Permits are not required unless you are camping with a group of 25 or more.
-Campsites must be at least 100 feet from wells, shade shelters, and other structures.
+Camping sites must be at least 100 feet from wells, shade shelters, and other structures.